 Ubuntu provides GParted through its default repositories, while the xtradeb PPA offers newer versions with additional features and bug fixes.
-The table below compares both options to help you decide which fits your needs.
+The table below compares both options.

 | Method | Channel | Version | Updates | Best For |